miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Contents

 - `code/`: This directory contains the Python scripts used for data preprocessing, topic modeling, sentiment analysis, and model training.
+- `data/`: This directory contains the dataset used for training and evaluation.
-- `results/`: This directory contains the results of the analysis, including performance metrics, visualizations, and any other relevant outputs.
+- `results/`: This directory contains the results of the analysis in csv and an excel file that consolidates the results in tables format.

 ## Dataset